scoat22/SampleCode/README.md

 ## Kart Racer
 Regarding my game programming knowledge for a Kart Racer game:
 - I made a cart racing game in C++ for one of my classes at University.
-It was a pretty simple game but I thought that might be relevant.
+It was a pretty simple game but I thought it might be relevant.
 The game imported models for the cart and track.
 It also accepted waypoint positions for the "enemy" carts to follow.
 And a heightmap that defined the height of the track at each location.
 - I know basic game vector math (getting vector directions via subtraction, using dot/cross product for calculating relative directions, using squared distance for distance comparisons, rays, ray casts, raymarching etc).

 ## Cross Platform Code